In wild California primary, Democratic candidate sues over rivals' ballot entries, candidates eased out

 While Cisneros appears ready to drop the issue, his legal challenges highlight the extent to which Democrats are willing to use sharp-elbow tactics in the crowded Orange County district race.

 At least one rival candidate purportedly tried to fundraise off the Cisneros suit.
-And the Cisneros camp plans to launch a campaign attack on Thorburn that will “say who he isn’t.”

 Thorburn campaign consultant Mac Zilber called the suit “a desperate attempt by a campaign getting no traction to use its money and lawyers to go after fellow Democrats, instead of putting out a positive message.”